alizainali120/nicu-compass-website/replit.md

 # NICU Compass Website

 ## Overview
-NICU Compass is a modern TypeScript website providing support, information, and community for families with babies in the Neonatal Intensive Care Unit.
-The site offers resources, parent stories, and guidance for navigating the NICU experience with a clean, modern design inspired by sites like Figma, Stripe, and Typeform.
+NICU Compass is a modern React TypeScript website providing support, information, and community for families with babies in the Neonatal Intensive Care Unit.
+The site offers resources, parent stories, and guidance for navigating the NICU experience with warm, calming pastel colors and a sophisticated yet homey design.

 ## Project Structure
 - `src/` - TypeScript source code